Visionary (Star Trek: Deep Space Nine): Reception

-In 2018, CBR rated "Visionary" the 13th best time-travel episode in Star Trek, noting it as a 'showcase' for O'Brien and calling the plot 'intriguing'.
+In 2018, Comic Book Resources rated "Visionary" the 13th best time-travel episode in Star Trek, noting it as a 'showcase' for O'Brien and calling the plot 'intriguing'.

 Writing for Tor.com in 2013, Keith R.A.
-DeCandido gave the episode a mixed review, with a rating of 6 out of 10: he praised the character portrayals and the episode's connections to the larger plot arcs of Deep Space Nine, but criticized the plot's reliance on technobabble.
+DeCandido gave the episode a mixed review, with a rating of six out of ten: he praised the character portrayals and the episode's connections to the larger plot arcs of Deep Space Nine, but criticized the plot's reliance on technobabble.

 Releases

 This episode was released on LaserDisc in Japan on October 2, 1998, in the half-season collection 3rd Season Vol. 2.
 The set included episodes from "Destiny" to "The Adversary" on double sided 12 inch optical discs; the box set had a total runtime of 552 minutes and included audio tracks in English and Japanese.

 The episode was released on home video by Paramount on VHS (catalog number) VHR 4143, paired with "Distant Voices".